3rd California Infantry Regiment

 The 3rd Regiment California Volunteer Infantry was an infantry regiment in the Union Army during the American Civil War.

+History

-This regiment was organized at Stockton and at Benicia Barracks, from October 31 to December 31, 1861, to serve three years.
+The regiment was organized at Stockton and Benicia Barracks from October 31 to December 31, 1861, to serve three years.
 The regiment was first commanded by Colonel Patrick Edward Connor.
 After the formation of the regiment at Stockton, four companies were sent to Humboldt County during the month of November, 1861.
-During the month of July, 1862, Colonel Connor was sent, with his regiment, to the District of Utah, in which it was on duty for the balance of its term of service.
+During July, 1862, Colonel Connor was sent, with his regiment, to the District of Utah, where it remained for the balance of its term of service.

-It spent its entire term of service in the western United States.
 Its largest engagement was the Bear River Massacre or Battle of Bear River on January 29, 1863, in southeastern Washington Territory (present-day Franklin County, Idaho).

-On the expiration of its term of service, the original members of the regiment (except veterans) were mustered out, and the veterans and new recruits were consolidated into a battalion of four companies on October 29, 1864, and was afterwards known as the Third Battalion of Infantry, comprising companies, A, B, C, and D. On December 9, 1865, Companies C and D were consolidated, leaving only three companies in the battalion.
+On the expiration of its term of service, the original members of the regiment (except men whose terms of service were not over) were mustered out, and the remaining men and new recruits were consolidated into a battalion of four companies on October 29, 1864.
+Known as the Third Battalion of Infantry, the battalion was composed of companies, A, B, C, and D. On December 9, 1865, Companies C and D were consolidated, leaving only three companies in the battalion.
 The battalion was finally mustered out July 27, 1866.